 Your doctor will probably start you on a low dose of venlafaxine and gradually increase your dose, not more often than once every 4 to 7 days.
 Tell your doctor how you are feeling during your treatment so that your doctor can adjust your dose properly.

 Venlafaxine controls depression but does not cure it.
-It may take 6 to 8 weeks or longer for you to feel the full benefit of this medication.
+It may take several weeks or longer for you to feel the full benefit of this medication.
 Continue to take venlafaxine even if you feel well.
 Do not stop taking venlafaxine without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
-If you suddenly stop taking venlafaxine, you may experience withdrawal symptoms such as agitation; anxiety; confusion; sad mood; irritability; frenzied or abnormal excitement; lack of coordination; trouble falling asleep or staying asleep; nightmares; nausea; vomiting; loss of appetite; diarrhea; dry mouth; sweating; ringing in the ears; seizures; or burning, tingling, numbness, or electric shock-like feelings in any part of the body.
+If you suddenly stop taking venlafaxine, you may experience withdrawal symptoms such as agitation; anxiety; tiredness; confusion; mood changes; headache; dizziness; irritability; frenzied or abnormal excitement; lack of coordination; trouble falling asleep or staying asleep; nightmares; nausea; vomiting; loss of appetite; diarrhea; dry mouth; sweating; uncontrollable shaking of a part of the body; ringing in the ears; blurred vision; seizures; or burning, tingling, numbness, or electric shock-like feelings in any part of the body.
 Tell your doctor if you experience any of these symptoms while you are decreasing your dose of venlafaxine or soon after you stop taking venlafaxine.

 Other uses for this medicine